Help Center

 7. Verify PDFs Folder Contents

-And if we open up our PDFs folder, we can confirm that that now contains all of our PDFs.
+And if you open up your PDFs folder, you can confirm that it now contains all of your PDFs.

 Verify PDFs Folder Contents